-If you’re a curvy, plus-sized or larger person then you will know the HORROR that can be involved in finding a wetsuit in anything bigger than a size 16.
+If you’re a curvy, plus-sized or larger person then you will know the HORROR that can be involved in hiring a wetsuit in anything bigger than a size 16.

-I’ve already shared my top recommendations for where UK watersports lovers can buy plus size wetsuits in size 16 to 30, but what if you’re not ready to commit to buying your own wetsuit?
-After all, even modest wetsuits can easily cost upwards of £150 and that’s a lot of money if you’re not sure it’s going to fit comfortably, or be suitable for your chosen activity.
+I’ve already shared my top recommendations for where UK watersports lovers can buy plus size wetsuits in size 16 to 30.
+But what if you’re not ready to commit to buying a wetsuit?
+After all, even modest wetsuits can easily cost upwards of £15o.
+That’s a lot of money if you’re not sure it’s going to fit comfortably, or be suitable for your chosen activity.

 The answer, friends, is to HIRE a wetsuit.
-Now, I didn’t even know this was a thing, but you can actually pay a modest fee to hire a wetsuit for a week, month or whole season.
-And a growing number of suppliers are realising there’s a demand from people who want wetsuits for a summer holiday or just a day out with friends and family.
+I didn’t even know this was a thing, but you can actually pay a modest fee to for wetsuit hire.
+Rentals can last for a week, month or whole season.
+A growing number of suppliers are realising there’s a demand from people who want wetsuits for a summer holiday or just a day out with friends and family.
 Oh, and not all of those people wear a size 12!

-Tri Wetsuit Hire invited me to try out their wetsuit hire service, and challenge their team to find me the perfect wetsuit.
+Tri Wetsuit Hire invited me to try out their service and hire a wetsuit.
+I knew I would challenge their team to find me the perfect wetsuit.
 I’m a size 16 on the bottom and a 20/22 on top, so it wasn’t going to be easy!
 Here’s how it went:

-To get started, head to the Tri Wetsuit website and choose your preferred hire package.
+To get started, head to the website and choose your preferred hire package.

-The website will ask you for some details about your height and weight, as well as what sort of activity/swimming you want to do (including the stroke).
+The website will ask you for some details about your height and weight.
+They’ll also want to know what sort of activity/swimming you want to do (including stroke).
 The company specialises in wetsuits for open water swimming, but a swimming wetsuit will work pretty well for a week or two if you want to try other watersports.

-A swimming wetsuit will generally be less buoyant than the sort of wetsuit you’d buy from the high street.
+A swimming wetsuit is less buoyant than the sort of wetsuit you’d buy on the high street.
 This is especially important for bigger people because we tend to float exceptionally well – great news if you’re in a shipwreck, less so if you want to swim and keep your body under water.
 Swimming wetsuits are also designed to allow greater movement of the arms and legs, and don’t have some of the reinforced padding you’ll find on suits designed for surfing or kayaking, for example.

-Don’t worry if you want to hire a suit and paddle board for a few days – a swimming wetsuit will be fine for occasional use for these sports.
+Don’t worry if you want to hire a wetsuit and paddle board for a few days.
+A swimming wetsuit will be fine for occasional use for these sports.

-Anyway – the great thing about the hire service is that it’s not up to you to look at countless size charts and decide whether you’re an XL in this brand or an XXL in another brand.
+The great thing about the hire service is that it’s not up to you to look at countless size charts and decide whether you’re an XL or an XXL.
 Will that suit really fit you?
 Will the arms be too long?
-The team at Tri Wetsuit team are really well-informed about the major wetsuit brands and will do all the hard work for you, based on your measurements, weight and needs.
+The team at Tri Wetsuit team are really well-informed about the major brands and will do all the hard work for you.

 Choosing your Package